OHDSI/NLPTools/README.md

 # ohdsi-nlp-wrapper

-This repository contains three separate eclipse projects: clamp-wrapper, ctakes-wrapper, metamap-lite-wrapper; Users can import them into eclipse as existing prjects;
+This repository contains three separate eclipse projects: clamp-wrapper, ctakes-wrapper, metamap-lite-wrapper; Users can import them into eclipse as existing projects.

 ## download dependencies
 To run the wrapper, users must download the dependent libraries and resources and then place them in the subfolder.